qualified/mag-lev/README.md

 end
 ```

-Notice that we now marked our `related` calls with `includable: true`.
+Notice that we now marked our `relation` calls with `includable: true`.
 This means by default, these relations will not be included within our serialized JSON.
 The following demonstrate different ways of utilizing this functionality:

 ```ruby